 Here are 3 things to consider when shifting your schedule:

-My Life- I left my part-time job in order to open up a full week's schedule for my purpose-driven work as a lifestyle consultant, content writer, and home decor creator.
+My Life- I left my part-time job in order to open up a full week's schedule for my purpose-driven work as a lifestyle consultant, content writer, and artist.
 It was scary, but so necessary!

 Meaningful Relationships- Reality.
 You can only have a handful of really solid relationships.
-When looking at your relationships, consider who you can trust, who brings you joy, who understands you completely, and who truly fosters your growth.
+When looking at your relationships, consider who you can trust, who brings you joy, who understands you completely, and who truly fosters your Christian faith.
 Think of your spouse, family, and dearest friends.
 Also think about people you would like to form stronger relationships with.
-Then, (and get ready for the harsh reality), say "no" to the individuals who don't have the best intentions or do not align with what is important to you in your relationships.
+These should be the people you seek to fill your cup.
+Then, be wise about the rest.
+Do not be afraid to say "no" to plans.

-My life- I only say "yes' to those relationships that really allow me to be me, those people who love me unconditionally, and foster my growth as a person.
+My life- I give dedicated time and energy to the people who love me unconditionally, and foster my growth as a woman of faith.
 I carve out pockets of time for those relationships, as well as relationships I want to foster.
-It may seem harsh, but the older we get, the more important those valuable relationships, and carving out the time for them, becomes.

 Meaningful Experience- Look at how you spend your time in the morning, evenings, and weekends.
 Fill those moments with a balance of routine and spontaneity, but only do the activities that fuel your soul and restore you.